VideoIntern/gptshell/README.md

 ## Note

-Remember to use ctrl+backspace to replace backspace.
+- Remember to use ctrl+backspace to replace backspace.

+- Use `clear` command to clear chat history if contextual information is currently unnecessary.
+This command could save tons of tokens.

 ## Acknowledgement